vinzdef/chil/README.md

 ## Support

-Framework-agnostic core, React bindings, no dependencies.
-Released for free to give back to the community.

 If you found this useful, consider supporting me on [Buy Me a Coffee](https://buymeacoffee.com/vinzdef) or [GitHub](https://github.com/sponsors/vinzdef).

-Are you building (or want to build) something that uses this library, I might be able to help.
+Are you building (or want to build) something that uses this library?
+I might be able to help.

 Get in touch: [https://vincent.codes](https://vincent.codes).

 ## The exchange

 ```
-requester                      server                         user
+requester                      server                        sender
    │                             │                             │
    │──────── mint(room) ────────▶│                             │
    │◀─────── token, flow ────────│                             │